Vintage Eero Saarinen Womb Chair and Ottoman Restored in Texas Sheepskin

 How does performance fabric work?

-Performance fabrics are made from synthetic fibres, which are more durable than natural fibres.
+Synthetic fibres are more durable than natural fibres, which is why performance fabrics are made out of them.
 Synthetic fibres resist stains and spills better, too.
-They also resist mildew, mould and the fading caused by UV light—all of which can be a real problem with natural fabrics.
+They also resist mildew, mould and the fading caused by UV light—all of which can be a real problem with 'natural' fabrics.

 Contract performance fabrics for commercial spaces